 This story matters because the work of Charlemagne and Alcuin is just as significant to our day as it was to theirs, because their story highlights something which has sometimes been called the “nobility of the commonplace.”
 This is the idea that the day to day investment of sacrificial faithfulness, which often seems insignificant in the moment, is that which truly brings about change in the world.
 Alcuin understood that battles can be won by the sword, but true victory is won through the education of the mind.
 He also recognized the need to invest in the education of his generation, not just for its own sake, but because it was the first step to spread the gospel and build a City of God throughout Europe.

 Joshua Titus “JT” Phillips is Manager of Marketing and Communication at Veritas Press.
-He grew up heavily involved in the homeschooling movement and worked in many different fields after high school including writing, film, and photography.
-JT received his BA in Theological Studies from Reformation Bible College and is currently pursuing an MLitt in Mediaeval History.
+He grew up involved in the homeschooling movement and worked in many different fields after high school including writing, film, and photography.
+JT received his BA in Theological Studies from Reformation Bible College and is currently pursuing an MLitt in Mediaeval History at the University of Saint Andrews.
 He and his beautiful bride Delaney are expecting their first child.